 Plastic provides convenience for just minutes, but its impacts can be felt for lifetimes.

-Here’s a checklist of our must-have reusables to get you through Plastic Free July – and every other day of the year.
+Here’s a checklist of our must-have reusables to get you as close to plastic free as possible.

 • Reusable straws like bamboo straws